awsdocs/amazon-guardduty-user-guide/doc_source/guardduty_accounts.md

 **Note**
 When prompted, set the region to us\-east\-1 or whatever default region you want\.

 The scripts have one parameter \- the account ID of your GuardDuty master account\.
-Before you execute enableguardduty\.py or disableguardduty\.py, update either script’s global variables to map to your AWS accounts\.
+Before you execute enableguardduty\.py or disableguardduty\.py, update either script's global variables to map to your AWS accounts\.
 You can create a list of the accounts and their associated email addresses\.
 Specify the master GuardDuty account and \(optionally\) customize the invite message that is sent to member accounts\.

 ### Use AWS CloudFormation StackSets to Enable GuardDuty in Multiple Accounts Simultaneously<a name="guardduty_become_stackset"></a>